Chapter 7 : Confinement Cell #6

 She melted against him in that kiss.
 She felt her legs go weak, wishing to give out completely from beneath her.
 She pressed herself against him and let him engulf her in his broad embrace.
 She made a pleased moan against him.
 She loved him so much.
-In that moment, she couldn't even begin to understand how she could love someone so much, and yet she did.
+In that moment, she couldn't even begin to understand how she could love someone so much, yet she did.
 In that moment, she would do anything for him, she realized.
 She would do whatever it took to be with him.
-She didn't know what had come over her that day when she let Kiernan kiss her.
+She didn't know what had come over her that day when she let Kiernan kiss her, despite however many times she considered ending things with him.
 She had everything she needed, and that was James.
-She had been lucky enough to be loved by the very man she loved with all her heart, to be so well-treated and respected by him.
-She didn't know what had caused her stupidity in nearly throwing all that away.
-And now.
-Here she was, getting a second chance that she didn't even deserve.
-What had she done to be so lucky?
-Why was she so lucky as to be given two chances with the one she would always love?
+She had been lucky enough to be loved by the very man she loved with all her heart.

 She wished to hold on to him forever.
 She wanted to forget about dinner, forget about the talking, and just carry on their kissing.
 She wanted to show him how much she loved him; she wanted to express the guilt that had weighed down her shoulders over the past few months, and she wished to express to him that she would never leave him again.
 That she would always love him, be with him, and take care of him.
 She wanted to show him just how much he meant to her.

 She was beginning to deepen the kiss when James reluctantly pulled away.
 She could feel his reluctance to do so, and she tried to pull herself from her deep thoughts.